Vchitect/VBench/vbench2_beta_i2v/README.md

 - 📏 Dimensions: video-image consistency, camera motion, video quality, etc.

 ## :bookmark_tabs: I2V Image Suite

-We provide a suite of input images to benchmark the Image-to-Video (I2V) task.
+We provide a suite of input images in order to benchmark the Image-to-Video (I2V) task.

+### What's Special
+**Main philosophy behind our Image Suite**: :bulb: ***Adaptive aspect ratio*** :bulb:
+*Since different Image-to-Video (I2V) models have different default resolutions for the input images, we believe it's only fair to compare models when each model is evaluated on its default / best resolution.
+To this end, we introduced an automatic pipeline to obtain images in different resolutions and aspect ratios while preserving their main content*.

+***Diverse and fair content for both foreground and background***.
+We ensure that the image content is diverse, in terms of several aspects: scene category, object type, fairness of human-centric images, etc. More statistics will be released.

+***High resolution***.
+The original images are of high resolution (mainly 2-4k and above), and this enable arbitrary tasks that requires high-resolution and high quality images.
+More statistics will be provided.

+***Text prompts paired with input images***.
+For each input image, we carefully designed text prompt via a series of captioning techniques.
+Detailed pipeline will be released.

+### Download

 You can access our image suite on [Google Drive](https://drive.google.com/drive/folders/1fdOZKQ7HWZtgutCKKA7CMzOhMFUGv4Zx?usp=sharing).

-This directory contains the original images, images cropped to different resolutions, and the corresponding meta information for each image, which correspond to `origin.zip`, `crop.zip`, and `i2v-bench-info.json` respectively.

-In addition, we have also provided the folders for the extracted `origin` and `crop` files, so that you can directly view the corresponding image data on Google Drive.
+**Automatic Download**

-You can use the following script to automatically obtain our image suite.
+- You can use the following script to automatically obtain our image suite.
 - First install `gdown`,
     ```
     pip install gdown